ahubers/CSC341/syllabus.md

 ## Instructor Absence

 I live in Cedar Rapids, Iowa, and so I must drive a car.
 Unfortunately, Iowa has snow, cars break down, and instructors get runny noses.
-If any of these cases is to occur and I am not able to be on campus, we will hold our class period virtually.
-Please see the course site for where and how.
+If any of these cases is to occur and I am not able to be on campus, we will hold our class period virtually on Teams. _In such an event, I will message you as soon as I can with clear instructions on how to attend class.

 ## Student Absence